makkus/freckles/docs/freckles_command.rst

 We use the ``skippy`` output format as the default one wouldn't display any debug variables.

 First order of business is to make sure *Vagrant* is installed.
-Since *freckles* supports the processing of multiple *freckle* folders in the same run, but it is not necessary to ensure *Vagrant* is installed for every one of those processing items, we put the required directives in the file called ``vagrant-dev-example.freckle-init`` (in ``$HOME/.freckles/adapters/vagrant-dev-example``).
+Since *freckles* supports the processing of multiple *freckle* folders in the same run, but it is not necessary to ensure *Vagrant* is installed for every one of those processing iterations, we put the required directives in the file called ``vagrant-dev-example.freckle-init`` (in ``$HOME/.freckles/adapters/vagrant-dev-example``).
 We replace the existing content of the ``vagrant-dev-example.freckle-init`` file with:

 .. code-block:: yaml